mercy-bore/Beyonic/README.md

 >[Mercy-Bore](https://github.com/macc254)

 # Description
-This project allows is a simple web app built in django that shows CRUDL operations for customers and companies
+This project allows is a simple web app built in django that shows CRUDL operations for customers and companies and products.

 ## User Story

 * A user can view customers and companies.
+* An admin can create, read, update, delete and list customers, products and companies

 ## Setup and Installation
 To get the project .......